SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 \end{aligned}
 $$

-With the marginal condition, MDP is less sensitive to volatility.
-Also it can be applied well with volatility targeting.
-In terms that we seek maximum diversification for given targeted general volatility level.

-It is especially helpful in some EM countries where there is a huge gap of volatility between equity and treasury market.
+MDP is especially helpful in some emerging markets where there is a significant gap in volatility between the equity and treasury markets.
+The portfolio is constructed by setting the weight of each constituent proportional to its contribution to the overall diversification ratio.
+MDP's objective is to create a portfolio that is maximally diversified, rather than one that is optimally balanced between risk and return.
+Investors should consider the suitability of MDP based on their investment objectives and risk tolerance.

 ### Reference